rossillingworth/JS.js/README.md

 Recently I have removed quite a few of my implementations, as Underscore has a better version.
 So this library is now dependant on Underscore.

 Also, if you want to use the JSON functions, you will need a JSON library, eg: Douglas Crockford's.

-Validator
+Validator.js
 ---------

+This library is currently used to power [Validator.js][].

 Validator is a highly configurable and easily extended API for validating forms.
+Simply add a few tags to specify your tests, and it does the rest.
 It should work with almost every framework and form available.
-This library is currently used to power [Validator.js][].

 [Validator.js]: https://github.com/rossillingworth/Validator.js